wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [39]

-17 And when the husbandmen of the pro- vince of Canada, who had joined the standard of Columbia, learned those things, they wept bitterly ; for they were left behind.
+17 And when the husbandmen of the province of Canada, who had joined the standard of Columbia, learned those things, they wept bitterly ; for they were left behind.

 18 After this William secured himself in the strong hold of Detroit ; and the eyes of the men and the women of Columbia were fixed upon him.